denten-books/plain-text/1-metaphor.md

 By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
-If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular *Pong*, *Space Invaders*, and *Donkey Kong* heralded the paradigm of "direct manipulation."
+If *Colossal Cave Adventure* epitomized the conversational model of computing, games like the early but popular Pong, Space Invaders, and Donkey Kong heralded the paradigm of "direct manipulation."
 According to Ben Shneiderman, the researcher who coined the term in 1982, direct manipulation involved three key principles: